Regis College Post Traditional Programs

 Baccalaureate Degree Requirements

-In addition to the completion of the Core Studies academic requirements, the following are also required of each undergraduate degree candidate in the School for Professional Advancement:
+In addition to the completion of the Core Studies academic requirements, the following are also required of each undergraduate degree candidate:

 • The completion of 120 semester hours of academic work in which the candidate has earned a minimum cumulative Regis University grade point average of 2.000.
 Thirty semester hours of the total 120 hours must be at the upper division level.